MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-azure-openai.md

 > [!IMPORTANT]
 > - This is a preview feature.
-> - Preview features aren’t meant for production use and may have restricted functionality.
+> - Preview features aren’t meant for production use and might have restricted functionality.
 These features are available before an official release so that customers can get early access and provide feedback.
 > - [View our preview terms](https://go.microsoft.com/fwlink/?linkid=2189520).
 > - This capability is only available in United States region.
-> - This capability may be subject to usage limits or capacity throttling.
+> - This capability might be subject to usage limits or capacity throttling.

 ## Explore the model